 If you have yet to try matcha, you’re missing out.
 And if you’re already a big green tea drinker and still haven’t poured yourself a cup of matcha, then you’re really missing out.
-We’re here to break down the good-for-you beverage.
+We’re here to break down the antioxidant-rich beverage.

 Get started on your matcha-loving journey by trying out one (or all) of these Matcha Collagen recipes.
 There’s one here for every type of person; whether you can’t get enough of smoothies or are almost always craving something sweet, you’ll find your perfect fit.

 Matcha Collagen Latte: The easiest way to incorporate our Matcha Collagen into your day.
 Add one scoop to hot water.
 Then top off with almond milk or one of our Collagen Creamers.

 Chocolate Matcha Bark: It's so good as a mid-afternoon snack, who needs dessert?

 Matcha Waffles: Sunday brunch just got a whole lot better.

 Peach Matcha Smoothie: A recipe packed with delicious and energizing ingredients, like frozen peach slices and avocado.